 The bill establishes a pilot program aimed at creating a pathway to physician licensure for international medical graduates in Washington State.
-It amends RCW 18.71.051 to allow applicants who have graduated from foreign medical schools to apply for licensure, provided they meet specific requirements, including proof of equivalent professional instruction and satisfactory examination results.
-Notably, the bill removes previous stipulations regarding the necessity of graduating from a commission-approved medical school and introduces a new provision allowing the Washington medical commission to adopt rules for a primary care license for those who complete the clinical experience graduate pilot program.
+It amends RCW 18.71.051 to allow applicants who have graduated from foreign medical schools to apply for licensure, provided they meet certain criteria, including proof of equivalent professional instruction and satisfactory completion of examinations.
+Notably, the bill removes previous requirements related to specific immigration statuses and certifications in multiple sclerosis, streamlining the process for international graduates.
+Additionally, it introduces a new provision allowing the Washington medical commission to create a primary care license for those who successfully complete the clinical experience graduate pilot program.

 Substitute bill: 18.71.051